 Admissions Criteria and Process

-- Online application – Submit completed online application through the UMB Graduate School.
+- Online application – Submit completed online application and $75 application fee through the UMB Graduate School.

 - Bachelor's degree from a regionally-accredited college or university, or an equivalent degree from a comparable foreign institution.
 Our program favors applicants with a degree in the areas of biology, biochemistry, chemistry, engineering, molecular biology, pharmacy, and pharmaceutical sciences.
 The minimum academic standard for full admission is a B average, or 3.0 on a 4.0 scale.
 (Other degrees will also be considered with the following coursework recommended with a grade of B or better: General Chemistry, General Biology, Calculus, Organic Chemistry, and Biochemistry.)